Games. Mobile. Happiness.

 All three words are interconnected today.
 Over the weekend I read a fascinating article on the NYTimes about our addiction to Angry Birds, Zynga and other ‘Stupid Games’.

 These so called stupid games are considered innovative because they’ve made gaming accessible to casual gamers.
 People who never sat down and used a controller to play games on a console, are know playing low-skill games on their mobile phones while waiting in lines at the bank, while on the bus, while seated on first-class, while having a conversation with a friend.

 Pretty much everyone is a gamer today.

 This addiction to stupid games has been going on for a while now.
 And what we are learning, is how bored people really are.
 How un-engaged we are with activities that matter.

-We are also learning that what makes games engaging, game mechanics, can also be used in other domains.
+We are also learning from sources like this solitaire cash review, that what makes games engaging, game mechanics, can also be used in other domains.

 And this is an opportunity.
 Why?
 Because it’s a behavior we’ve taken for granted.
 It’s an opportunity to re-imagine how activities that matter, like our work, can become more meaningful through the use of game mechanics.